 - Unless buses are cancelled or weather becomes extreme (severe blizzards or lightning storms) it is expected that our programming will proceed.

 - Please Note: Any Groups cancelling less than 72 hours in advance of their booked trip will be charged a flate rate of $50.00, unless they are able to re-schedule.

-Fanshawe Pioneer Village is an outdoor site.
+Fanshawe Pioneer Village is an outdoor site and we consider our programs outdoor field trips.
 Please Dress for the Weather.

 - Fansahwe Pioneer Village has picnic tables throughout the museum.